dereuromark/cakephp-ide-helper/docs/README.md

    | +?>
    |  <nav class="large-3 medium-4 columns" id="actions-sidebar">
 ```

+Tip: Use it together with `-v` (verbose) to get more information on what files got processed.

 ## Continuous integration support
 The tool can also be run like the coding standards check in your CI.